 This is an opportunity for qualified midwives to gain knowledge and understanding of midwifery in a broad context.

 On successful completion of this programme, students should be able to:

 - Practise with greater insight of the research-base, ethical, socio-political and professional underpinnings of midwifery and health care in Ireland;

 - Exercise enhanced personal and professional competence through accountability and autonomy in midwifery practice;

-- Demonstrate higher levels of judgement in the practice of midwifery through the generation of midwifery knowledge for innovative, research based midwifery practice;
+- Demonstrate higher levels of judgment in the practice of midwifery through the generation of midwifery knowledge for innovative, research-based midwifery practice;

 - Act as innovators and leaders and contribute to practice development in midwifery;